novasush/mongodbNodejsApi/README.md

 * Try creating more new records using POST

-* Fetch all the records presentational
+* Fetch all the records present.

 * Update Existing record.